 Whenever necessary to retain currency or if directed by the CAA, an aerodrome operator shall amend the aerodrome manual and provide copy of the amendment(s) to CAA.
 The Chief, [DASS], has authority to accept, reject or require modification of the submitted aerodrome manual amendment.

 Acceptance will result in an amended aerodrome manual.
-Notification to the aerodrome certificate holder of that acceptance, or rejection (or requirement for change to the amendment) as a result of a submitted amendment or adjustment will be made in writing to the operator as soon as is practicably possible, and wherever possible prior to the proposed effective date of implementation of the proposed amendment or adjustment.
+Notification to the aerodrome certificate holder of that acceptance, or rejection, or requirement for change to the amendment as a result of a submitted amendment or adjustment will be made in writing to the operator as soon as is practicably possible, and wherever possible prior to the proposed effective date of implementation of the proposed amendment or adjustment.

-[This page is kept blank intentionally]